 Cardiac syncope occurs when there is an interruption of cardiac output due to an intrinsic cardiac abnormality.
 These causes are divided into tachydysrhythmia, bradydysrhythmia, outflow obstruction, and myocardial dysfunction.

 Any event that causes sufficient cerebral hypoperfusion can lead to sudden death.
 The most common causes are seizures, cardiac diseases, and metabolic diseases.
 Little is known about the most common dysrhythmias that cause sudden death in children, because such cardiopulmonary arrests are unwitnessed.
 In children, bradycardic or asystolic arrests are thought to be most common, especially in infants <1 year, but ventricular fibrillation is also seen in older children, although at much lower rates than in adults.8

 Syncope is characterized by the sudden onset of falling with a brief episode of loss of consciousness.
 Other associated symptoms or signs are usually related to the cause for the syncopal event.
 Two thirds of children experience a prodrome of light-headedness or dizziness before the event,5 and vertigo is uncommon.
 Involuntary motor movements, related to cerebral hypoxia, occur with all types of syncopal events but are more common with seizures.
-A careful history can usually differentiate tonic-clonic movements associated with seizures from the myoclonus of cerebral hypoxia, by their onset after ...
+A careful history can usually differentiate tonic-clonic movements associated with seizures from the myoclonus of cerebral ...